zeppelinux/quarked-ddns/README.md

 http://trackip.net
 http://ip-api.com
 ```
-For the details about the workflow involving punblic endpoints/services [read this wiki page](https://github.com/zeppelinux/quarked-ddns/wiki/Public-Services-Workflow).
+In order to protect your environment from fault play at least two public services responses are used to get and confirm the IP change.
-service will randomly pick and use one endpoint from the list.
+For more indo about the workflow involving public endpoints/services [read this wiki page](https://github.com/zeppelinux/quarked-ddns/wiki/Public-Services-Workflow).

 This list is exposed by the service configuration (ConfigMap in K8's deployments), so it's pretty easy to modify it.
 It is also very cheap to deploy your own 'what is my IP' service by using something like [Amazon Lambda](https://aws.amazon.com/lambda/)